EmbodiedLiveCoding/nime2018-workshop/workshop-paper.md

 ==========

-As surveyed in [@salazar2017searching], evidence of tension between live coding and gesture can be seen across the field of live coding, with efforts to complement live coding with more typically embodied creative practices.
+As surveyed in [@salazar2017searching], evidence of tension between live coding and gesture can be seen across the literature related to the former, given many efforts to complement live coding with more typically embodied creative practices.
 Collins describes a number of instances of “bodily explicit live coding,” including his own explorations of live coding and dance and live coding of an acoustic improvisation ensemble [@collins2011live].
 Stowell and McLean state that “\[a\] live coder, like any improvising performer, is under pressure to do something interesting in the moment,” and that a programmer’s use of abstraction